-Each year the Consortium brings together approximately 50 geriatric fellows from 20 medical academic institutions to build effective communication skills in a relevant psychosocial topic area.
+Each year the Consortium brings together approximately 50 geriatric medicine and geriatric psychiatry fellows from more than 20 medical academic institutions to build effective communication skills in a relevant psychosocial topic area.
 Previous topics in the past have included:

 - Integrating spirituality into geriatric patient care